Ibrian93/Ibrian93/README.md

 -->
 I will tell you shortly something about me:

-- 🔭 I’m currently working on my Automation Portfolio (using python 🐍)
+- 🔭 I’m currently working on my Automation Portfolio (using playwright)
-- 🌱 I’m currently learning python in a in-depth level
+- 🌱 I’m currently learning Typescript in a in-depth level
 - 💬 Ask me about anything!
 I will be glad to either answer you or find a solution 😄
 - 📫 You can reach me in:
   - Twitter: https://twitter.com/ibrian93